 Here are a 4 more BONUS Quick Tips, looking outside your resume:

 - Network, Network, Network: Some of the best roles aren’t advertised… Someone on the inside knows they’re coming and refers a friend/colleague/acquaintance – Keep in touch, and have your CV ready!

-- Be active on professional Social Media: LinkedIn is a powerful resource, use it – Be sure to check out our guide on finding jobs through social media
+- Be active on professional Social Media: LinkedIn is a powerful resource, use it!

 - Scour job boards: Don’t miss out on an awesome project management opportunity just because you didn’t see it! – Check out our complete list of job sites in Singapore